 - Sure to boost the confidence of even the most hesitant first-timers

 Best for speed

-The Lacoota (check price on Amazon) was the first kick scooter we saw that had a removable seat.
+The LaScoota (check price on Target) was the first kick scooter we saw that had a removable seat.
 The three-wheeled ride has all the hallmarks of a traditional three-wheeled scooter plus some innovative bonuses.
 It feels like you’re getting a pushbike and a scooter all in one.

 Kiddos can opt for a traditional lean-to-steel standing position or a seated, balance bike-like approach.
 As you can see in this video, the seat is held in place with the help of a single screw.
 We found that both riding positions promoted children’s balance and coordination.

 The LaScoota’s light-up wheels are also a welcome addition.
 The colorful LEDs will create a spectacular illusion anytime your kiddo partakes in a nighttime ride.
 We also love that this scooter grows with its riders.
 It boasts a total of four height adjustment points.
 It is expected to accommodate children between the ages of 3 and 12.

 The aluminum and plastic frame proved to be incredibly resilient.
 This model is capable of moving along at a much faster rate than most alternative push scooters.
 Not to mention, the scooter is available in nine fabulous colorways.